avvau/Ice_Machine_Praktikum23-24/README.md

 # Box
-To store the multicontroller and FT232-Chip, I replaced last year's box with a larger and more functional box and 3D printed the new box.
-The box has a sliding lid.
-There is a small knob on the sliding lid which makes it easier to open the box.
-The box has two holes.
-One hole for the cables and one for the USB connection.
-The holes are extended on the inside with a holder so that the inserted cables are not kinked.
+To accommodate the multicontroller and the FT232 chip, I replaced last year's box with a larger and more practical one that I 3D printed.
+This new box has a sliding lid for easy access.
+A small button on the sliding lid makes it easy to open.
+The case also has two openings: one for the cables and another for the USB port.
+Inside the box, these holes are extended by holders to prevent the inserted cables from being kinked or crushed.

 ### Pictures of the current box and comparison with the old box: